-For our very first proper meal in España, we had a much needed respite in the yogic interiors of Tiwoyeh.
-If free people opened a café it would probably look a lot like Tiwoyeh — calming color scheme, healthy-ass menu and sustainable dining.
-We ordered their daily Tiwoyeh dish and an assortment of freshly cooked veggies that included roasted eggplant, curry chickpeas, fresh apple salad, lentil patty topped with sour cream, squash soup, potato corn hash and freshly baked bread.
+For our very first proper meal in España, we had a much needed respite in the yogic interiors of Tiyoweh.
+If free people opened a café it would probably look a lot like Tiyoweh — calming color scheme, healthy-ass menu and sustainable dining.
+We ordered their daily Tiyoweh dish and an assortment of freshly cooked veggies that included roasted eggplant, curry chickpeas, fresh apple salad, lentil patty topped with sour cream, squash soup, potato corn hash and freshly baked bread.
 They also have excellent tea infusions with free hot water refills!

 #1 Chilling Cafe – Vegan